Wenyuan-Vincent-Li/Tensorflow_template/README.md

 ###### TODO LIST:
 + Combine all the utils files together;
 + Figure out how to feed the input data to frozen model
-+ Using the trained model to serve the API
++ Using the trained model to serve API